-An Oliver Bevan kinetic chromotropic sculpture made of a lightbox with coloured gels on acrylic discs with electric motor, titled ‘Expansion’
+An Oliver Bevan kinetic chromotropic sculpture made of a lightbox with coloured gels on acrylic discs driven by magnetic repulsion, titled ‘Expansion’

 Size 32.5 x 23.26.5cm.
 In full working order.